zonemaster/zonemaster-engine/docs/Profiles.md

 At the time of writing there is no authoritative documentation for the default value of the `test_levels` property.
-For the time being, please refer to the file located by [dist_file( "Zonemaster-Engine", "default.profile" )].
+For the time being, please refer to [default.profile].

 ## Creating profiles

-For a complete example of a profile JSON file, refer to the file located by [dist_file( "Zonemaster-Engine", "default.profile" )].
+For a complete example of a profile JSON file, refer to [default.profile].

-[dist_file( "Zonemaster-Engine", "default.profile" )]: https://metacpan.org/pod/File::ShareDir#dist_file
+[default.profile]: ../share/default.profile
 [Profile properties]: https://metacpan.org/pod/Zonemaster::Engine::Profile#PROFILE-PROPERTIES